Federico Jordan (b. 1969) lives and works in Saltillo, Coahuila. His work as a graphic artist

 He has collaborated in the academic editions of the School of Visual Arts in New York.

-His artwork has been exhibited in national and international galleries, exhibitions and museums.
+His artwork has been exhibited in national and international exhibitions in galleries and museums.

 His line of practice proposes a contemporary post-constructivist, through aesthetic